kanghj/DICE/README.md

 3. LTL properties can be used to guide automata inference [3,4]
 4. many LTL properties that show an "immediate" relationship are useful [4], but prior work has shown that many of the properties are always false [5].
 We improve on the formulation of these "immediate" relationships by accounting for method purity.

 [1] A. W. Biermann and J. Feldman.
-On the synthesis of finitestate machines from samples of their behavior.
+On the synthesis of finite state machines from samples of their behavior.
 IEEE Transactions on Computers, 21:592–597, 1972.

 [2] G. de Caso, V. Braberman, D. Garbervetsky, and S. Uchitel.
 Automated abstractions for contract validation.
 IEEE Transactions on Software Engineering, 38(1), 2012.